ubc/b2-template/README.md

     gradle cleanEclipse
     gradle eclipse

-# Directory Layout
+## Directory Layout

+- `build.gradle`, Gradle configuration
+- `bower.json`, Bower configuration
+- `src/`, Java source files
+- `webapp/`, where front-end stuff and configuration files live.
+  - `admin/`, where the building block admin JSP files are
-- `webapp/styles`, where Sass files live and where the compiled CSS will be too.
+  - `styles/`, where Sass files live and where the compiled CSS will be too.
-- `webapp/scripts`, meant for javascript files.
+  - `scripts/`, meant for javascript files.
+  - `WEB-INF/`, configuration files
+    - `bb-manifest.xml`, building block configuration
+    - `web.xml`, servlet configuration, configured with Jersey's auto resource scanning.
+    - `classes/`
+      - `logback.xml`, Java logging configuration

-# Gradle Notes
+## Gradle Notes

 * Blackboard Libraries - Currently pulling from the Blackboard's Maven repository, which unfortunately hasn't been updated since SP12.
 * The webapp/ directory is in the project root for faster access.
 Note that the default location for webapp is src/main/webapp/.
 There is an extra directive for including the webapp/ in the project root.